mikr13/system-design-interview/README.md

 CDNs improve content delivery by caching assets closer to users.
 Factors include:

-* **Caching**: CDN nodes cache content to reduce load on origin servers and lower latency.
+* Caching: CDN nodes cache content to reduce load on origin servers and lower latency.
-* **Geographical distribution**: CDN nodes (also called edge servers) are distributed worldwide to serve users from the closest location.
+* Geographical distribution: CDN nodes (also called edge servers) are distributed worldwide to serve users from the closest location.
-* **Failover**: In case a CDN node fails, traffic can be rerouted to the nearest available node.
+* Failover: In case a CDN node fails, traffic can be rerouted to the nearest available node.
-* **Cache invalidation**: Policies for refreshing or purging cached content to ensure users receive updated data.
+* Cache invalidation: Policies for refreshing or purging cached content to ensure users receive updated data.
-* **Security**: Some CDNs offer DDoS protection, SSL offloading, and protection against attacks on content servers.
+* Security: Some CDNs offer DDoS protection, SSL offloading, and protection against attacks on content servers.

 ---